40 Employee Wellness Programs Statistics

 33. Productivity Gains: 25% of employers cite increased productivity as the top goal of their wellness benefits.

-34. Financial Performance: Companies with highly effective wellness programs are 40% more likely to report better financial performance than those with less effective programs.
+34. Financial Incentives: Companies with highly effective wellness programs are 40% more likely to report better financial performance than those with less effective programs.

 35. Chronic Disease Management: Effective wellness programs focusing on chronic disease management can lead to significant cost savings.
 For example, structured lifestyle change interventions have shown a 58% reduction in the incidence of diabetes among adults with prediabetes.